 For smaller projects, both crafts can also both be extremely portable.
 There is no need for specialized equipment.
 It can be easy to carry around a project, your hook or needles, and maybe a few extra materials such as scissors or some stitch markers.

-Both crafts are also relatively inexpensive to start.
-With no specialized equipment, the biggest investment will likely be your hook or needles and yarn.
 You will probably want a few other items as well such as scissors, stitch markers, and a tape measure.
 And, patterns are available in a variety of forms for both crafts.

 Why Crochet is a Great Craft